Have you ever loved a story from a book so much you wanted to live out the adventure?

 Hundreds, maybe thousands, of other Chincoteague Pony fans of all ages were next to me and behind me in pontoon boats, fishing boats, canoes and rowboats.
 I even saw one person on a standup paddle board.

 The crowd buzzed with excitement as watercraft “neighbors” struck up conversations.
 We had all gathered to watch the yearly crossing of around two hundred wild ponies.
 I was there on pony lookout because of my favorite childhood book, Misty of Chincoteague by Marguerite Henry.
-Have you ever loved a story from a book so much you wanted to live out the adventure?

 When I was ten, I read Misty and fell in love with a young filly who swam with her herd from Assateague Island to nearby Chincoteague Island.
 Actually, Misty started the swim, but was so little, a whirlpool sucked her under the water.
 A boy named Paul Beebe, who was watching from a nearby boat, dove into the waves and swam alongside the foal, keeping her head afloat.
 Together they made it safely to the other side.